sounxk/Banking-Project/README.md

 # Banking-Project
-C++ project which covers the basic functionalities of a banking system which include
+C++ project covering the basic functionalities of a banking system which include
 - Open an Account
 - Balance Enquiry
 - Deposit
 - Withdrawal
 - Close an Account
 - Show All Accounts

+This project was part of the [C++ course](https://www.udemy.com/course/cpp-deep-dive/) by Abdul Bari